etwk/blog/content/lists/books.md

 - [ ] What Is This Thing Called Science?
 (Alan F. Chalmers) #philosophy #must
 - [ ] Philosophy of Science: A Very Short Introduction (Samir Okasha) #philosophy
 - [ ] Anaximander: And the Birth of Science (Carlo Rovelli) #history
+- [ ] The Panic Virus: A True Story of Medicine, Science, and Fear (Seth Mnookin) #disinformation

 ### Biology
 - [ ] Rumbles: A Curious History of the Gut
 - [ ] The Immune Mind: The new science of health (Monty Lyman)
 - [ ] Eve: The Disobedient Future of Birth #future #technology
 - [ ] Ever Since Darwin: Reflections in Natural History (Stephen Jay Gould) #essay
+- [ ] She Has Her Mother's Laugh: The Powers, Perversions, and Potential of Heredity (Carl Zimmer) #must

 ### Children's Book
 - Lucy Hawking & Stephen Hawking